unfracta/unfracta-sdk/README.md

-# unfracta-sdk
+# Unfracta SDK

+**Policy-driven cryptographic signing for the post-quantum transition.**

-Unfracta is a **policy-driven cryptographic signing SDK** that enables **continuity of trust across pre- and post-quantum environments**.
+Unfracta is a policy-driven cryptographic signing SDK designed to preserve **continuity of trust** across **classical, hybrid, and post-quantum environments**.

-Unfracta is designed to manage the **transition** to post-quantum cryptography in real-world systems..
-It does not force premature algorithm choices and does not break legacy verification environments.

-Instead, Unfracta introduces a policy-driven execution model that allows systems to:
-- Continue using classical cryptography
-- Introduce post-quantum signatures when available
-- Transition seamlessly between the two without trust discontinuities

-This repository is intentionally **SDK-first**:
-- Developers choose **policy**, not cryptographic algorithms
-- The same interface works across **legacy**, **hybrid**, and **post-quantum** environments
+It enables systems to transition to post-quantum cryptography **gradually and safely**, without breaking existing verifiers, re-signing historical data, or making premature algorithm commitments.

-- Unfracta is infrastructure (not a wallet, not a UI product, not a crypto toolkit)
+Unfracta is **infrastructure** — not a wallet, not a UI, and not a cryptographic toolkit.

+---

 ## Why Unfracta exists

-Most systems will not transition to post-quantum cryptography in a single step.
+Most real-world systems cannot move to post-quantum cryptography in a single step.

-Real-world environments contain:
+In practice, environments contain:

-- Legacy verifiers that cannot process PQ signatures
+- Legacy verifiers that cannot process post-quantum signatures
-- Hybrid environments with mixed capabilities
+- Mixed or partially upgraded runtimes
+- Long-lived signatures that must remain verifiable for years
-- Gradual, policy-driven migrations rather than “flag days”
+- Incremental, policy-driven migrations rather than “flag-day” cutovers

+Existing cryptographic libraries focus on **algorithms**.
+**Unfracta focuses on transition.**

-Unfracta addresses this reality by separating **policy**, **capability**, and **cryptographic execution**.
+It separates **policy**, **capability**, and **cryptographic execution**, allowing systems to evolve without trust discontinuities.

+---

+## What Unfracta is

+- A **policy-driven signing orchestration layer**
+- A **capability-aware execution engine**
+- A **deterministic, auditable decision system**
+- A **stable SDK interface** spanning classical → hybrid → post-quantum futures

+Developers express **intent**, not cryptographic mechanics.

+---

+## What Unfracta is not

+- Not a wallet
+- Not a key manager
+- Not a UI or end-user product
+- Not a low-level cryptography library
+- Not a standards or compliance framework

+These concerns deliberately sit **outside** the SDK.

+---

-## Core principles
+## Core design principles

-- **Policy-driven** — Signing behaviour is dictated by explicit policy
-- **Capability-aware** — Execution adapts to what the environment supports
+### 1. Policy over algorithms

+Developers choose **policy**, not cryptographic primitives.
+The SDK decides how to fulfil that policy based on environment capabilities.

+### 2. Capability-aware execution

+Unfracta never attempts an operation the runtime cannot safely support.

+### 3. Continuity first

-- **Continuity-first** — Classical cryptography remains a first-class baseline
+Classical cryptography remains a **first-class baseline**, not a deprecated path.

+### 4. Deterministic behaviour

+The same inputs always produce the same execution plan.

+### 5. Explainability

-- **Explainable** — Every decision is logged and auditable
+Every decision is logged, inspectable, and auditable.

+### 6. Algorithm agnosticism

-- **Algorithm-agnostic** — No hard dependency on specific PQ schemes
+No hard dependency on any specific post-quantum scheme.

+---

 ## Supported policies

+Unfracta currently supports the following signing policies:

+### `LEGACY_REQUIRED`
-- `LEGACY_REQUIRED` — Classical signatures only
+Classical signatures only.

+### `HYBRID_PREFERRED`
-- `HYBRID_PREFERRED` — Classical and post-quantum when available
+Classical + post-quantum signatures when supported.

+### `PQ_PREFERRED`
-- `PQ_PREFERRED` — Post-quantum preferred, with classical fallback
+Post-quantum signatures preferred, with classical fallback.

-Policies are enforced centrally and cannot be bypassed.
+Policies are enforced **centrally** and cannot be bypassed by adapters or callers.

-## Source of truth

-The `/docs` folder is authoritative.
-Implementation must conform to:
-- Doctrine
-- Policy model
-- MVP scope and non-goals
-- Demo script
-- SDK interface and signature metadata contract

-## MVP goal

-Demonstrate, end-to-end:
-1. Legacy support
-2. Post-quantum support
-3. **Seamless transition** between the two (no re-signing, no re-platforming)
+---

+## How Unfracta works (conceptually)

+1. The application declares a signing policy
+2. The runtime declares its cryptographic capabilities
+3. The policy engine derives a deterministic execution plan
+4. Signer adapters execute the plan
+5. Results and decisions are captured in an **audit-grade envelope**

+This separation allows the SDK to evolve without breaking applications.

+---

-## What this SDK does today
+## What this SDK does today (MVP)

 - Policy-driven signing orchestration
 - Classical and post-quantum adapter abstraction
-- Explicit verification semantics
+- Explicit signing and verification semantics
+- Deterministic execution planning
 - Audit-grade execution and verification logs
 - SDK-level contract tests
 - Executable demo harness

-All cryptographic implementations are **intentionally mocked** at this stage.
+**Note:** All cryptographic implementations are intentionally mocked in the MVP.

+---

 ## What this SDK does not do (yet)

 - Implement real cryptographic algorithms
 - Perform cryptographic verification
 - Manage keys, identities, or wallets
-- Enforce standards or compliance regimes
+- Enforce standards, profiles, or compliance regimes

-These are deliberate non-goals for the MVP.
+These are **deliberate non-goals** for the MVP.

+---

 ## Demo harness

-The repository includes a CLI demo that exercises the SDK across:
+The repository includes a runnable demo that exercises the SDK across:

 - Legacy-only environments
 - Hybrid environments
-- PQ-preferred policies with fallback
+- Post-quantum-preferred policies with fallback

-Location:
-src/demo/runDemo.ts

-## Quickstart (dev)
+**Location:**
+`src/demo/runDemo.ts`

+---

+## Quick start (development)

 ```bash
 npm install